Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Numerical Results

 \section{Numerical Results}

 We consider the 3GPP spatial channel model and specifically the urban microcell environment \cite{ETSI}.
-The BS equipped with $M=64$ antennas serves $K=5$ users distributed inside the cell with radius $250~\text{m}$.
+The BS is equipped with $M=64$ antennas and serves $K=5$ users distributed inside the cell with radius $250~\text{m}$.
+The users' positions are generated uniformly at random inside the cell, around the BS located at the cell center.
 The channels are non-line-of-sight (NLOS) and sampled from the Gaussian distribution with zero mean and covariance matrix generated according to the multi-path channel model.
 Assuming $N_\text{path}=6$ main clusters and $N_\text{rays}=20$ rays in each cluster, the covariance matrix of user $k$ at carrier frequency $f$ is given by

-where $p_k$ depends on the path-loss and therefore on the distance between the BS and the mobile station (MS) and $\beta_n$ denotes the power of the $n$th cluster.\\ $\boldsymbol{a}(\theta_{k,n,m},f)$ is the array steering vector.
-We assume that the BS antennas are in a uniform linear array (ULA) configuration, and that the antenna spacing is given by half the wavelength of the UL channel.The ratio of the DL and UL carrier frequencies is denoted by $\nu=\frac{f_\text{dl}}{f_\text{ul}}$.
+where $p_k$ depends on the path-loss and, therefore, on the distance between the BS and the mobile station (MS) and $\beta_n$ denotes the power of the $n$th cluster.\\ $\boldsymbol{a}(\theta_{k,n,m},f)$ is the array steering vector.
+We assume that the BS antennas are in a uniform linear array (ULA) configuration and that the antenna spacing is given by half the wavelength of the UL channel.
+The ratio of the DL and UL carrier frequencies is denoted by $\nu=\frac{f_\text{dl}}{f_\text{ul}}=1.1$.
 The $i$th component of the array steering vector evaluated at the DL carrier frequency is given by

 where the angle $\theta_{k,n,m}$ is is the angle-of-arrival (AOA) of the $m$th ray inside the $m$th cluster for the $k$th user.